-The American Stock Exchange (AMEX) recently announced plans to try to become the exchange for micro-cap stocks.
+The American Stock Exchange (AMEX) recently announced plans to try and become the exchange for micro-cap stocks.
 Forgive me if I run screaming from the building.

 Why?
 Well, the AMEX is the least reputable of our major U.S. exchanges.
-It lists more than its share of questionable companies and has a long history of not delisting companies when it should.
+It lists more than its share of questionable companies, and it has a long history of not delisting companies when it should.
 In other words, investors would be wise to face any AMEX stock they come across with a hefty dose of skepticism.
-As the exchange's chief regulatory officer Claudia Crowley revealed to Forbes in October, "25% of the stocks listed were exceptions to our guidelines."
+As the exchange's chief regulatory officer, Claudia Crowley, revealed to Forbes last October, "25% of the stocks listed were exceptions to our guidelines."

 And those guidelines were never too strict anyway.
-Now enter The American Platform (TAP), where a company will be allowed to list so long as it has a $50 million market cap and $4 million in shareholder equity.
+Now comes The American Platform (TAP), where any company will be allowed to list, so long as it has a $50 million market cap and $4 million in shareholder equity.

 Here's the problem with that